cincibrainlab/autocleaneeg-taskwizard/README.md

 ## Output

-The wizard generates a downloadable Python script (`task_script.py`) that implements your configured EEG processing pipeline using the Autoclean framework.
+The Task Wizard generates a downloadable Python script (`task_script.py`) that implements your configured EEG processing pipeline using the AutocleanEEG Pipeline.

 ## Usage

 1. Visit the web application
 2. Follow the 9-step wizard to configure your EEG processing pipeline
 3. Download the generated Python task file
-4. Run the task file with you autoclean-eeg installation
+4. Run the task file with your AutocleanEEG Pipeline installation

 ## EEG Processing Steps Supported